apptainer/apptainer-userdocs/checkpoint.rst

 First things first, we need to create a ``checkpoint`` using the ``checkpoint`` command group.
-This initializes a location in your user home directory for {apptainer} to store state related to DMTCP and the checkpoint images it will generate.
+This initializes a location in your user home directory for {Project} to store state related to DMTCP and the checkpoint images it will generate.

 .. code::